derailed/k9s/README.md

       skin: dracula # => assumes the file skins/dracula.yaml is present in the  $XDG_DATA_HOME/k9s/skins directory
       # Allows to set certain views default fullscreen mode. (yaml, helm history, describe, value_extender, details, logs) Default false
       defaultsToFullScreen: false
+      # Statusindicator settings
+      statusIndicator:
+        # Set the formatting string of the status indicator.
+The %s placeholders are filled with the fields in an ordered manner.
+        statusIndicatorFmt: '[orange::b]K9s [aqua::]%s [white::]%s:%s:%s [lawngreen::]%s[white::]::[darkturquoise::]%s'
+        # Fields to fill the status indicator formatting string with.
+        fields:
+        - K9SVER
+        - CLUSTER
+        - CONTEXT
+        - K8SVER
+        - CPU
+        - MEMORY

     # Toggles icons display as not all terminal support these chars.
     noIcons: false
     # Toggles whether k9s should check for the latest revision from the Github repository releases.
 Default is false.